-The easy answer here is just walk down any street and you’ll find some great photo spots.
-But if you want to hit some of the popular sites as well as find some unique spots, here are some of my favorite I have found in my various trips to Paris.
+The easy answer here is just to walk down any street and you’ll find some great photo spots.
+But if you want to hit some of the popular sites as well as find some unique spots, here are some of my favorites I have found in my various trips to Paris.

 Pere LaChais Cemetery

 Visiting a foreign cemetery may seem strange, but Pere LaChais Cemetery is more like a park; gorgeous landscaping, rolling hills, interesting tombstones, and famous people were put to rest there.
 Plus, I find cemeteries intriguing, they are one of my favorite things to photograph.
 I think a cemetery can tell you about a culture and history of an area.
-For this reason I often seek out cemeteries to visit as I travel – I call it cemetery travel!
+For this reason, I often seek out cemeteries to visit as I travel – I call it cemetery travel!
 Regardless, Pere LaChais is truly beautiful to photograph.

 View all Pere LaChaise Cemetery photography

 It’s quite a climb if you choose to go up the steps, but it’s worth it.
-This is a beautiful church to photograph at all angels.
+This is a beautiful church to photograph at all angles.
 Make sure you try different perspectives and keep in mind the rules of composition such as the rule of thirds that take your vacation pictures to the next level!